juanduran2421/technical-project/README.md

 # Service used

-The aws service was used to allocate the code resources
+The aws service was used to allocate the code resources and I used the paysafe sandbox API to process the credit cards transactions (https://developer.paysafe.com/en/api-docs/cards/)

 The main reasons for using this cloud service were the following:
 - AWS API Gateway allows creating and making the authorization flow easy and scalable